 3. Purchase—when you make a specific purchase decision.
 Many engineers still stay involved when it’s time to negotiate terms, get proper signatures and finalize pricing and scope.

-Recently, IEEE Engineering360 Media Solutions conducted the “2106 Industrial Buy Cycle Survey.”
+Recently, Engineering360 Media Solutions conducted the “2106 Industrial Buy Cycle Survey.”
 Its purpose was to better understand the buying process engineers and other technical professionals engage in, and to provide useful information for industrial marketers who must connect with this target audience.
 Below are the five key takeaways from the survey.

 1. Engineers Have Substantial Buying Authority

 Engineers are in the problem-solving business, and if you can demonstrate that your solutions help solve their problems, they will authorize a purchase.
 Engineers have substantial buying and sign off authority, and they employ this authority to purchase a wide variety of components, software, equipment and services.

 Engineers possess an average sign-off authority of nearly US $5,000 when purchasing products and services.
 In addition, they personally are responsible for an average of $110,900 in spending.
 Those holding managerial titles are responsible for more personal spending—37 percent more spend than staff engineers—and a commensurately larger sign off authorization level.

 2. The Average Buying Cycle is 12 Weeks